jancbeck/kirby-responsive-images/README.md

 Although the plugin works without configuration, these options are available and can be added to your `/site/config/config.php`:

+It is also possible to link the image to one of the generated sizes using the keyword set via the `responsiveimages.sources` config.
+The following example will link to the smallest possible image size:

+`(image:workflow@3x.jpg link:small width:1244)`

 ### Sizes

 To control the sizes attribute you can use [media queries](https://ericportis.com/posts/2014/srcset-sizes/).